Rapptz/discord.py/docs/ext/commands/commands.rst

 This allows you to define a command as both slash and text command without writing separate code for both counterparts.

-The goal of hybrid commands is to allow you to seamlessly share functionality of both command types.

 In order to define a hybrid command, The command callback should be decorated with :meth:`.Bot.hybrid_command` decorator.